hpc-carpentry/hpc-shell/_episodes/03-files.md

 {: .language-bash}

 What if we want to make a file?
 There are a few ways of doing this, the easiest of which is simply using a text editor.
-For this lesson, we are going to us `nano`, since it's super easy to use.
+For this lesson, we are going to us `nano`, since it's more intuitive than many other terminal text editors.

-To use `nano` on a file, simply type `nano filename`.
+To use `nano` on a file, type `nano filename`.
 If the file does not exist, it will be created. `^O` (Ctrl + O) saves the file, and `^X` quits.
 If you have not saved your file upon trying to quit, it will ask you if you want to save.